lambdaclass/concrete/docs/stdlib/STDLIB_DESIGN_PRINCIPLES.md

 ---

+## 1a.
+Every Module Has An API Contract

+The language survey sharpened one stdlib rule: Concrete modules should feel closer to small Wirth/ML-style signatures than to a growing bag of helpers.
+A module is not done when its functions compile.
+It is done when a reviewer can read the public surface and answer the operational questions without opening the implementation.

+Every stdlib module should state, in source docs or the module reference:

+- exported types and functions
+- ownership behavior: consumes, borrows, returns owned values, or mutates in place
+- capability requirements (`Alloc`, `File`, `Network`, `Process`, `Time`, `Random`, `Env`, `Console`, `Unsafe`)
+- allocation behavior: no allocation, may allocate, or allocates through a named allocator/API
+- failure behavior: `Option`, `Result`, trap, abort-on-OOM, or trusted/FFI assumption
+- cleanup rule for every linear resource
+- proof/oracle status: pure/proof-eligible, runtime/oracle-tested,
+  trusted/FFI-only, or unsupported by the interpreter
+- one small example and at least one negative or failure-path test for hosted modules

+This is the practical synthesis from Oberon/Wirth minimalism, ML module signatures, Zig/Hare explicit systems APIs, and Concrete's own capability
+reports: keep the module small enough that its contract is inspectable, then make that contract explicit.

+**The Concrete rule**: if an API's allocation, authority, ownership, or failure mode cannot be described in one short line, the API is too implicit or too broad.

+---

 ## 2. Obvious Naming

 Names should be guessable.
 A programmer who has never read the docs should be able to predict what `bytes.get(5)` returns and what `vec.push(x)` does.
 If a name requires explanation, it is the wrong name.